 Interest costs incurred by a proprietary fund for the acquisition and/or construction of capital assets are subject to capitalization.
 The amount of interest cost to be capitalized is based on the weighted-average amount of accumulated expenditures for the period multiplied by the proprietary fund's interest rate for the obligation incurred specifically to finance the construction of the capital asset.
 No interest was capitalized during the year.
-Interest expensed in the business-type activities totaled \$ 374,666 for the year.
+Interest expensed in the business-type activities and governmental activities totaled \$ 377,785 and \$ 1,839, respectively, for the year.